torch-sf/torch/README.md

 It will also ensure that the FLASH4.5-a patch for HDF5 >1.10.x compatibility is applied in your FLASH repo.

-It is OK to call the installer multiple times; this just repeats the copy operations.

 What's in this repository?
 --------------------------